maciejolszanski/maciejolszanski/README.md

 ## Hi there 👋

 I am a Data Engineer.
 I use Python, PySpark and SQL on daily basis.
-I'm also learning Scala currently.
+I'm also learning Scala and Rust currently.
 I am happy to see you on my GitHub.
 Please take a look at my profile.

 See also my [LinkedIn](https://www.linkedin.com/in/maciejolszanski)